ObiWanLansi/DoofesZeug/README.md

 ## Overview

-DoofesZeug is an collection of some useful models/entities/classes for rapid prototyping in .net core and / or creating some tests for development stuff.
+Doofes Zeug is an collection of some useful models/entities/classes for rapid prototyping in .net core and / or creating some tests for development stuff.

 The basic idea was to have an collection of classes and enumerations for simple daily needed stuff like:
 - Person